-The authors wish to acknowledge two significant technical contributors to the SBDB survey of accessible human exploration destinations.
-NASA-MSFC/J. Phil Sumrall supplemented Figure 1 with detailed pedigree information on Ares V performance data communicated in a timely fashion.
-JPL/Ted H. Sweetser reviewed the Stage #1 filter in detail, helping identify and correct a critical error.
-These contributions are examples of the unified "One NASA" culture whose cooperative teamwork will lead to human exploration far beyond LEO.
+The authors wish to acknowledge two significant technical contributors to the small-body database survey of accessible human exploration destinations.
+At the NASA Marshall Space Flight Center, J. Phil Sumrall supplemented Figure 1 with detailed pedigree information on Ares V performance data that were communicated in a timely fashion.
+At the Jet Propulsion Laboratory, Ted H. Sweetser reviewed the Stage 1 filter in detail, helping identify and correct a critical error.